 #2: The Cheapest House in the Best Location

 Millennials seem doomed to struggle, so we need to be smart about our house choice in order to help break that cycle.
 One tip?
 Find the cheapest home in the nicest location that you can afford.
 While Lexington Law Firm is sorting out your credit score, start doing your location research.
 Knowing our estimated budget, I started scouring the nicest neighborhoods to find the cheapest houses.

 Why would you want the cheapest house on the block, you ask?!
 Because it brings the best bang to your buck.
 If you buy the most expensive home in an area, it will take years (if not decades) for the rest of the neighborhood’s home values to catch up.
 This stagnates your own home’s value, with growth coming in at a snail’s pace.
 Conversely, if you purchase the cheapest house, then you can sit back and watch as the home’s around you go up in value (while yours does too!).
 Any improvements and time you put into the home will be paid back triple fold, with the location being an even greater investment than the home itself.
+You can put a call in to Mr Roof and other companies to help you add value to the home, knowing you’ll see that value multiplied by virtue of location.
+It’s one of the smartest investments you could possibly make in a new home.
 My husband and I literally bought the smallest, cheapest home in one of the nicest neighborhoods in our city and it was the best decision we made.
 In just 3 years, the value of our home has gone up 12%.
 That’s exponentially more than we have been able to even put in our savings account during that time.
 Expert tip: Look in areas with the best school districts for added home value!

 #3: Speed-Date the Lenders